Mthee01/Municipal-Services-App/replit.md

 - Updated search placeholder to mention RefNo search capability
 - All 21 issues in database now have unique reference numbers assigned

+✓ June 24, 2025: Enhanced RefNo search functionality for exact matching
+- RefNo search now returns only the specific issue when exact 6-character reference is entered
+- 6-character searches are treated as RefNo-only searches for precision
+- Other searches continue to work across title, location, description, and category
+- Updated search placeholder to clarify RefNo exact match behavior
+- Call center agents can now quickly find specific issues by RefNo

 ✓ June 24, 2025: Enhanced call center agent capabilities
 - Added comprehensive note-taking system for tracking issue communication and progress
 - Implemented escalation system allowing agents to escalate issues to technical managers